DOAJ/doaj/cms/pages/docs/faq.md

 Before you return the spreadsheet to us, you must do two things:

 1. Convert it to a CSV using the 'Save as' function.
-(If asked, save it in the Unicode UTF-8 format.)
+If asked, save it in the Unicode UTF-8 format.
+Delete the Instructions tab first.
 2. [Validate it](/publisher/journal-csv).

 Here are some tips to ensure that your CSV file will pass validation: